spring-jdbc-crud/simplejdbcmapper/README.md

       ORDER BY o.order_date DESC, ol.id
       """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

-  // Use JdbcTemplate with the library's ResulSetExtractor to execute the query and get the results.
+  // Use JdbcTemplate with the library's ResultSetExtractor to execute the query.
+RelationshipMapper holds the query results.
   RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);

   // Define the toOne relationship between OrderLine and Product.